 These people are in business simply for profit!

-The owners don't care about the health or welfare of their dogs or puppies, who are often kept in terrible conditions.
+Puppy mill owners don't care about their dogs' or puppies' health or welfare; their puppies are often kept in terrible conditions.

-You can usually spot a puppy farmer a mile off; however, sometimes, it's not that obvious unless you know what to look for.
+You can usually spot a puppy farmer a mile off; however, sometimes, it's only evident if you know what to look for.

 A puppy's temperament has yet to develop, making it difficult to appreciate how they will behave around children or other household pets.

-Whereas, an adult Cocker's characteristics and temperament will be fully developed, allowing the staff at the dog adoption centre to assess personalities and recommend a Spaniel with a character and disposition that will suit you and your family circumstances perfectly.
+Whereas an adult Cocker's characteristics and temperament will be fully developed, allowing the staff at the dog adoption centre to assess personalities and recommend a Spaniel with a character and disposition that will suit you and your family's circumstances perfectly.

 If you've never owned a dog before, this is ideal.